 Our saliva contains the buffering agent bicarbonate which can reduce the acidity at the tooth surface and limit erosion.
 The saliva also contains calcium and phosphate which if it is high enough amounts can limit the amount of calcium and phosphate that dissolves from the surface of the tooth.
 This is all happening on a microscopic level.

-However if the amount of acid the tooth exposed to overwhelms the buffering and rebuilding ability of the saliva them loss of tooth material (erosion) will occur and once surface enamel or dentin is lost through erosion it cannot be regrown,, no matter how much you bathe the tooth in saliva, calcium, phosphate or fluoride.
+However, if the amount of acid the tooth exposed to overwhelms the buffering and rebuilding ability of the saliva then loss of tooth material (erosion) will occur and once surface enamel or dentin is lost through erosion, it cannot be regrown, no matter how much you bathe the tooth in saliva, calcium, phosphate or fluoride.

 This is why it is important to avoid the loss of enamel and other tooth material from erosion in the first place.
 This means managing diet and treating underlying conditions that lead to tooth erosion before erosion occurs.

-Why can’t you rebuild loss enamel and dentin through tooth erosion while a tooth developing an early cavity can reharden or remineralize?
-Let me explain.
+Why can’t you rebuild loss enamel and dentin through tooth erosion while a tooth developing an early cavity can re-harden or re-mineralize?